 Consider providing this training to the youth as well.
 Oh, and make sure to invite members of the High Council to your training.
 They probably need it!

 As we endeavor to make our Sabbath observance a delight, one major step would be improving the quality of sacrament meeting worship.
-May we and bishoprics everywhere take the necessary time to invite speakers in a more meaningful way and provide them excellent training.
-Bishoprics that apply these tips will see a reduction in cringe-worthy moments and a marked improvement in the quality of sacrament meetings speakers.
+May we and bishoprics everywhere take the necessary time to invite speakers in a more meaningful way and provide them with excellent training.
+Bishoprics that apply these tips will see a reduction in cringe-worthy moments and a marked improvement in the quality of sacrament meeting speakers.